- Five First Impressions of Dublin

 People in Dublin like to drink… a lot.

-There are just over a half million residents and over 1,000 pubs.
-Guinness and Jameson hail from the city, each more than a century old, and have strong presences here.
+There are just over a half-million residents and over 1,000 pubs.
+Guinness and Jameson hail from the city, each more than a century old, and both have a strong presence here.
 The Guinness tasted way better in Dublin.
 Perhaps it’s because the beer is so fresh.
 Perhaps it’s something in the city’s air or water.